The ngtcp2 programmers’ guide

 chance for server to select the other compatible version.
 Meanwhile,

-ngtcp2 supports QUIC v2 version (NGTCP2_PROTO_VER_V2
+ngtcp2 supports QUIC v2 version (NGTCP2_PROTO_VER_V2).

-Including both NGTCP2_PROTO_VER_V1
+Including both NGTCP2_PROTO_VER_V1 and

-NGTCP2_PROTO_VER_V2
+NGTCP2_PROTO_VER_V2 in

-field allows server to
+ngtcp2_settings.available_versions field allows server to

-which is compatible to
+choose NGTCP2_PROTO_VER_V2 which is compatible to

-By default, server sends NGTCP2_PROTO_VER_V1
+By default, server sends NGTCP2_PROTO_VER_V1 in

 available_versions field of version_information QUIC transport